wanjiasu/my-app/README.md

    python3 -c "import secrets; print(secrets.token_hex(32))"
    ```
 2. The DATABASE, MAIL, OPENAPI, CORS, and FRONTEND_URL settings are ready to use locally.
+3. If you're using Docker, the DATABASE and MAIL settings are already configured in Docker Compose.
-3. The OPENAPI_URL setting is commented out.
+4. The OPENAPI_URL setting is commented out.
 Uncommenting it will hide the /docs and openapi.json URLs, which is ideal for production.
-4. You can check the .env.example file for more information about the variables.
+5. You can check the .env.example file for more information about the variables.

 **Frontend (`nextjs-frontend/.env.local`):**
 Copy the `.env.example` files to `.env`.
 These values are unlikely to change, so you can leave them as they are.